MCR-Digital/apprentice-boot-camp-fundamentals-1/docs/_posts/0000-03-02-oo-encapsulation.md

 Get them to work in small groups.
 Once complete get them to describe their designs.
 Draw designs up at the front as they describe.
+Prompt them not to use inheritance at this stage.

 --